 Year 9 (J14) – Moving on to the next stage

-When athletes reach Year 9 they row in games in the Easter and Summer terms and usually train twice a week after school.
+When the boys reach Year 9 they have the opportunity to row in games through all three terms with additional training available twice a week after school and on Saturday mornings if they choose.
 They begin land training in earnest and discover the delights of circuits and ergos.
-By this stage they should all have perfect technique and be well prepared for their first year of national competitions.
-Year 9 boys can train on Saturday mornings throughout the year.
+By this stage they will be developing their fitness and technical ability on the water and be well prepared for their first year of national competitions.

 Year 10 (J15) – Moving on from Sculling

 When boys reach Year 10 they are able to begin rowing (with one oar).
-They will row during games in the second and third terms and usually train on Saturday mornings and three times a week after school.
-They race at local and national events.
+They will row during games throughout the year and train Saturday mornings and three times a week after school.
+They race at local and national events throughout the year and will join the squad on the annual Easter training camp.

 Senior Squad (J16 – J18)

 In Year 11 the boys join the Senior squad.
-The senior squad will usually train six or seven times a week and their aims for the year are a top 10 place at the Schools Head of the River Race, reaching finals at the National Schools Regatta and Henley Royal Regatta qualification.
+The senior squad will usually train six or seven times a week and their aims for the year are a top 10 place at the Schools Head of the River Race, reaching finals and winning events at the National Schools Regatta and racing at the world famous Henley Royal Regatta.
+The Senior boys and Girls have the opportunity to row in world class boats and compete at nationwide competitions amongst the best crews in the country.
+The rowers will achieve a fantastic level of fitness and gain a huge amount from their time with the boat club, developing their sporting ethos, sportsmanship and giving them further skills which they can take forward into their final years at the school and further education.

 The Friends of Boating is a mainly parental support body for the Boat Club with an active round of social and fund-raising events.